-Led Zeppelin really shines on this recording.
+Led Zeppelin really shine on this recording.
 Prior to this recording, Led Zeppelin had given us the Led Zeppelin I, II and III albums with each one being a step ahead of it in a logical progression.
 This is their best effort ever and sounds so awesome, even nearly 50 years later.
 The artwork and Zoso symbols have their own mystical meaning behind them as well.
 In short, it’s just brilliant.

 We begin with Black Dog, which is a layered and interesting piece.
 “Hey-hey mama, gonna make you move, gonna make you sweat, gonna make you groove!” sings Robert Plant.
 It’s a cool song with distorted guitar riffs and sexual wordplay.
 Just awesome.

 The next song Rock And Roll is a straight ahead rock and roll piece that has stop/start motions and a 50s piano to boot.
 By this time, we sense that something very special musically is here, and this album is just a super listen.

 The Battle Of Evermore follows with Mandolin (a Chinese instrument) by guitarist Jimmy Page and Sandy Denny doing backing vocals.
 It tells a tale directly inspired by The Lord Of The Rings book series.
 It may sound weird written here, but it is actually not a weird listen.
 It’s a beautiful and soulful piece.